 - Increased thirst or urination

 Causes Of Hypokalemia In Dogs

-There are several conditions that can cause hypokalemia in dogs, but it is most often caused by a loss of potassium through the urine or feces.
+There are several conditions that can cause hypokalemia in dogs, but it’s most often due to a loss of potassium through the urine or feces.
 This can be the result of cancer, kidney disease, or other conditions.
-It may also be caused by a failure to take in enough potassium due to anorexia or a lack of potassium in the diet.
-Here are several other conditions that can lead to hypokalemia in dogs.

 - Exposure to diuretics